How to Get Car Insurance For a Car You Don't Own

 It’s when you’re driving a car that isn’t yours, or you don’t have ready access to a car, that you need non-owner car insurance.
 It’s an insurance policy that provides you with the coverage you need to legally operate a car.
 You might also need non-owner car insurance if you’re trying to get your driver’s license.
 While only a few car insurance providers offer non-owner insurance, it’s possible to obtain car insurance for a car you don’t own.
-In this article, Step 1 advises contacting your insurance company, Step 2 reminds you that you’ll need your state notification number, Step 3 tells you to complete the driver history questionnaire, Step 4 explains that you’ll need to compare quotes, Step 5 tells you to choose a company, and Step 6 lets you know when it’s time to pay.
+Here’s how to find, compare, and purchase a non-owner car insurance policy.

 Many car insurance providers do not provide non-owner car insurance policies.
 If you work with a company for other products like home insurance, life insurance, or renter’s insurance, you may want to start there.
 If your current insurance provider does not cover non-owner car insurance, you can inquire from these companies who do: